Core Calculators

 Cargo Insurance Calculator — Marine Freight Insurance Cost

 Marine cargo insurance costs 0.3–0.5% of CIF value — roughly $150 on a $30,000 shipment.
-Calculate your premium and understand Institute Cargo Clauses (A vs B vs C) before you decide to skip it.

 Nigeria duty stack: (1) Import Duty = CIF × Duty Rate (HS-code dependent, 5–35%).
 (2) Surcharge = Duty × 7%.
 (3) CISS = FOB × 1%.
 (4) ETLS = CIF × 0.5%.
 (5) VAT = (CIF + Duty + Surcharge + ETLS) × 7.5%.
 On a $10,000 CIF shipment with 20% duty: Duty = $2,000, Surcharge = $140, CISS = $100 (assuming FOB ~ $10,000), ETLS = $50, VAT = $912.
 Total = $3,202 in duties and taxes.

 Form M is the pre-import declaration required for all imports above $1,000 into Nigeria.
-It is filed through TradeMonitor with an authorized dealer bank and must be approved before goods ship from China.
+It is filed through TradeMonitor with an authorized dealer bank and must be approved before goods ship from the US.
 Without an active Form M, your cargo cannot legally clear customs at Apapa or Tin Can Island.

 The April 2026 NCS revision added 17 new product categories to the Import Prohibition List, primarily to protect domestic manufacturing.
 Affected categories include certain finished textiles, specific used goods, and select food items.
 Confirm your HS code against the latest list before booking shipment — prohibited items are seized at the port.